 Salmon makes a quick and easy weekday meal, but how do you make it interesting?
-This sheet pan salmon with asparagus and potatoes is certainly that.
-What a delicious, healthy springtime meal – and you’ll only have one pan to wash!
+This lemon butter salmon with potatoes and asparagus is certainly that.
+What a delicious, healthy meal perfect any time of year – and you’ll only have one pan to wash!

 One of our go-to easy weekday meals is simple baked salmon and roasted vegetables, but I decided to switch things up a bit and make a slightly fancier springtime variation.

-So how exactly is it fancier?
+So how exactly is this baked salmon fancier?
 Well, lemon butter sauce for one thing.
 Asparagus for another.
 Lovely lightly crispy potatoes for yet another.

 Is your mouth watering yet?